UNSW Scientia PhD Scholarships FAQs

 Scientia Scholarship holders will take part in an introductory program to facilitate their transition into UNSW and its research excellence culture.
 All PhD candidates will access up to two planning sessions every year throughout their candidature and follow these up with participation in relevant professional and career development.
 Scholarship holders will also have a “mentor” as part of their supervisory team.

-Awardees receive a $50,000 scholarship package for four years, comprising a $41,209 per annum tax-free stipend and a travel and development support package of up to $10,000 per annum.
+Awardees receive a $50,000 scholarship package for four years, comprising a $42,455 per annum (2021 rate, indexed) tax-free stipend and a travel and development support package of up to $10,000 per annum.
 International students also receive a tuition fee scholarship.
 In addition to this scholarship package, candidates are provided with access to a range of development opportunities across research, teaching and learning and leadership and engagement.

 Faculties will select targeted research areas to be pursued for each round.
 Research areas will align with the Faculty and University’s strategic plans.
 Supervisory teams submit an expression of interest for specific research projects within the nine strategic research areas.
 Faculties nominate projects based on research area and supervisory performance.
 These nominations are considered by the SHARP-est committee, which allocates scholarships to projects and supervisory teams that support priority research areas and themes (as determined by the UNSW 2025 Strategy) and to contribute to UNSW meeting its diversity goals.